neelsmith/mslayout/README.md

 # mslayout

-Computational analysis of design of manuscript pages with scholia
+Computational analysis of design of manuscript pages with *scholia*.